Evoke-hack/Evoke-web/README.md

    git push origin feature/new-feature

 7. Open a pull request on the main repository and provide details about your changes.
   We'll review your contributions, provide feedback, and merge them into the project if they align with our goals.

   By contributing to Evoke, you agree to the Contributor Covenant Code of Conduct.
 Make sure to follow it in all your interactions with the project.

   Thank you for helping make Evoke a great decentralized social media platform!

+### License

+  For the License see the License.md file.

+### Code Contributions